$282,510Average Value$140Average Price per Sq Ft7Homes For Sale

 Invest in riverside property near one of the region's most upscale and amenity-rich areas.
 Leetsdale is an Allegheny County borough, roughly 15 miles northwest of central Pittsburgh, on the banks of the Ohio River.
 The Norfolk Southern Railroad carves through town alongside Pennsylvania Route 65, forging an active living environment.
-Leetsdale Borough is a small village; the east side lodges historical homes, and industrial parks form the west side with hundreds of businesses and manufacturing offices.
+Leetsdale Borough is a small village; the east side features historical homes, while the west side is dominated by industrial parks, housing hundreds of businesses and manufacturing offices.
 "You're getting into a great school district at a lower cost here," says Ricki Paul, Realtor at Piatt Sotheby's International Realty and regular local seller.

-Many Leetsdale Borough kids attend school within the top-rated Quaker Valley District, beginning at Edgeworth Elementary.
+Many Leetsdale borough kids attend school within the Quaker Valley District, which earns an A rating from Niche.
+Young students can start their education at Edgeworth Elementary.
 Rising students continue to Quaker Valley Middle and earn their diplomas from Quaker Valley High.
-Each touts a prestigious overall A score from Niche and is conveniently within a 10-minute drive or under 5 miles away.
-Graduation rates are at a sky-high 92% here, and many high schoolers opt to enroll in at least one advanced placement course for the opportunity to earn college credit.
+Each touts a prestigious overall A score from Niche and is conveniently within a 10-minute drive, or less than 5 miles away.
+Graduation rates are at a sky-high 92% here, and many high schoolers opt to enroll in at least one Advanced Placement course for the opportunity to earn college credit.
 Quaker Valley High is ranked number 18 in the state for its college prep courses.

 Neighborhood playgrounds and creekside parks are common in this suburban spot.
 "Outdoor space is essential to these locals," Paul says.
 You'll run into your neighbors walking the dogs at Morrow-Pontefract Park, a small tree-covered getaway at the edge of town, and the kids can cool off at the splash pad at Henle Park during Pittsburgh's warmer months.
 Leetsdale locals can pack up their putters for a day on the fairways at Allegheny Country Club, less than 5 miles away.
 The Leetsdale Parks and Rec Board organizes many community gatherings, including the annual Halloween costume parade and Independence Day celebrations.